galasa-dev/galasa.dev/src/markdown-pages/docs/managers/z-os-file-manager.md

 ---
-path: "/docs/managers/zos-console-manager"
+path: "/docs/managers/z-os-file-manager"
-title: "zOS Console Manager"
+title: "z/OS file Manager"
 ---

 **BETA - This Manager is feature complete but may contain known or unknown bugs.**

 ## Overview
-This Manager enables Galasa tests to issue console commands on a z/OS image. <br><br> The Manager is implemented using the z/OS MF Manager by default. <br><br>
+This Manager enables Galasa tests to manage data sets and UNIX files on a z/OS image. <br><br> The Manager is implemented using the z/OS MF Manager by default. <br><br>

 ## Annotations

-The following annotations are available with the zOS Console Manager
+The following annotations are available with the z/OS file Manager

 | Annotation: | z/OS Batch Manager |
 | --------------------------------------- | :------------------------------------- |